fabrice-etanchaud/dbt-dremio/README.md

 Given that :

 - tables and views cannot coexist in the same schema
-- there are no transactions (at DDL level),
+- there are no transactions yet (at DDL level, but [Nessie](https://projectnessie.org/) is on its way),
 - there is no `ALTER TABLE|VIEW RENAME TO`command
 - you can `CREATE OR REPLACE` a view, but only `CREATE` a table,
 - data can only be added in tables with a CTAS,